ianperrin/MMM-Formula1/README.md

 # MagicMirror Module: MMM-Formula1

 A MagicMirror Module for displaying Formula 1 standings and race schedule.
-Forked from Ian Perrin's take on this.
+Forked from Ian Perrin's take on this.This module combines standing and schedule in one module.
+Various options enable you to control the size of the module.

 [![Platform](https://img.shields.io/badge/platform-MagicMirror-informational)](https://MagicMirror.builders)
 [![License](https://img.shields.io/badge/license-MIT-informational)](https://raw.githubusercontent.com/73cirdan/MMM-Formula1/master/LICENSE)